Large Language User Interfaces: Voice Interactive User Interfaces powered by LLMs: Abstract

 \section{Abstract}

-The recent meteoric advancements in large language models have showcased a remarkable capacity for logical reasoning and “comprehension”.
-These newfound capabilities have opened the door to a new generation of software, as has been made obvious through the innumerable ways they are being applied in the industry.
-This research focuses on harnessing and guiding the upgraded power of LLMs to construct a framework that can serve as an intermediary between a user and their user interface.
-By comprehending a user's needs through a thorough analysis of natural textual inputs, an effectively crafted LLM engine can classify the most likely available application, identify the desired UI component and subsequently execute the user's expected actions.
-This integration can evolve static UI systems into highly dynamic and adaptable solutions, introducing a new frontier of intelligent and responsive user experiences.
-Such a framework can fundamentally shift how users accomplish daily tasks, skyrocket efficiency, and greatly reduce cognitive load.
+The evolution of Large Language Models (LLMs) has showcased remarkable capacities for logical reasoning and natural language comprehension.
+These capabilities can be leveraged in solutions that semantically and textually model complex problems.
+In this paper, we present our efforts toward constructing a framework that can serve as an intermediary between a user and their user interface (UI), enabling dynamic and real-time interactions.
+We employ a system that stands upon textual semantic mappings of UI components, in the form of annotations.
+These mappings are stored, parsed, and scaled in a custom data structure, supplementary to an agent-based prompting backend engine.
+Employing textual semantic mappings allows each component to not only explain its role to the engine but also provide expectations.
+By comprehending the needs of both the user and the components, our LLM engine can classify the most appropriate application, extract relevant parameters, and subsequently execute precise predictions of the user's expected actions.
+Such an integration evolves static user interfaces into highly dynamic and adaptable solutions, introducing a new frontier of intelligent and responsive user experiences.